HamzaMemon-G/Kings-of-Chess/README.md

 ## Features

 - Home page with an introduction to the game of chess.
+- About us page shows information about us
 - Chess rules and strategies.
 - Profiles of famous chess players.
-- Gallery of chess-related images.
-- Contact page for inquiries and feedback.
+- Credits page

 ## Contributing